pdf-icon

 Time Configuration

-• Add the BM8563 RTC component.
-The BM8563 keeps time while offline; it syncs from Home Assistant when connected and restores the time on reboot.
+• Add BM8563 RTC component.
+The BM8563 is responsible for keeping time when offline, synchronizes time from Home Assistant after connection, and restores to the RTC when the device restarts.

 time: